 Emma Burnell is a journalist and theatre critic who regularly contributes to The Guardian, The Stage, Grazia and BBC and Channel 4 News.
 You can find Emma’s website here and follow her on Twitter at @EmmaBurnell_.
 Soaked In Dreams, Emma’s theatre blog, is here.

 Emma and Steve Fielding co-present The Zeitgeist Tapes, a podcast looking at the point where politics and popular culture collide.
 You can find The Zeitgeist Tapes here and follow the show on Twitter at @ZTPodcast.
 You can find Tim making guest appearances on The Zeitgeist Tapes talking about politics in Doctor Who here, the Clangers Election Special Vote For Froglet here and the election-themed episode of The Prisoner here.

 Buy A Book!

 If you’ve enjoyed this, then you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Emma made another appearance on Looks Unfamiliar – talking about Whose Side Are You On?, Sweet Valley High, Scoubidou, The Patchwork Monkey, Split Second, and the Ever Ready ‘Power To The People’ advert – which you can find here.
-Emma also appeared in the Looks Unfamiliar Selection Box talking about Christmas-themed episodes of The West Wing, which you can find here.
+Emma also appeared in the Looks Unfamiliar Selection Box talking about Christmas-themed episodes of The West Wing, which you can find here, and talking about a long-forgotten stage version of When Harry Met Sally here.

 Emma also appears in The Best Of Looks Unfamiliar alongside Justin Lewis, Mark Thompson, Stephen Brotherstone And Dave Lawrence, Stephen O’Brien, Garreth F. Hirons, Vikki Gregorich And Jeff Lewis, Paul Cornell, and Tim talking to Neil Perryman about the BBC edits of The Monkees, which you can find here.